Skip to content

 Created by Southern Living magazine, this garden is designed to feel like an intimate Southern home garden that demonstrates the potential for outdoor spaces in a region of the country that boasts of mild winters, a long growing season, and hospitality that often spills over into the garden.

-Just beyond the winter walk is the Southern Flower Border, which steals the show as the springtime garden awakens.
-From those first daffodil bulbs in February, the border is a rolling succession of color all the way until the first frost in November.
+The Perennial Border steals the show as the springtime garden awakens.
+From the first daffodil bulbs in February, the border is a rolling succession of color until the first frost in November.

 Echo Reflecting Pool and Terrace

-Adjacent to the Southern Flower Border is a flagstone terrace framed by a sea of green mondo grass under the shady canopy of crape myrtles.
+Adjacent to the Perennial Border is a flagstone terrace framed by a sea of green mondo grass under the shady canopy of Japanese maples.
 Take a seat on one of the benches and admire the statue of Echo, who gazes at her own reflection in the pond.

 Southern Living Plant Collection Display